 Kennedy-Bro.
 John M. Kennedy was born Jan.
 4, 1891 near Little Rock, Ark., and died June 11, 1958.
 He suffered greatly during his last months yet his last hours were easy and he died gently.
 He is survived by his faithful wife Nora, 4 children, and 6 grandchildren.
 A son, Marvin, and family are faithful members of Lawrence Rd. church in Wichita Falls, as was Bro.
 Kennedy as long as health permitted.
 While he was bedfast, he worshipped in his home.
-Services were conducted at Lawrence Rd. church, June 12, with beau- of Hollywood, Calif., and Mrs. Alfreda Wade, of Ft.

-sure the forty-odd years of self-denial and sacrificial tiful singing by members of N. 6th and Lawrence Rd. churches.
+Services were conducted at Lawrence Rd. church, June 12, with beautiful singing by members of N. 6th and Lawrence Rd. churches.
 His works remain with us and his influence for good will long be remembered.
 The writer conducted funeral services.